 - a partnership under common firm (Vennootschap onder Firma)

 - a limited partnership (Commanditaire Vennootschap).

 The KvK registers all relevant data of your business.
 If you are planning to start an independent operation, you will receive your KvK number and your sales tax identification number right away.
 Otherwise, it will take a while to process the paperwork.

 Dutch people are known to be straightforward, and this also applies to their business culture.
 In a meeting, expect business negotiations to start straight away after the introductory round.
 Meetings often follow a stringent agenda, which should be adhered to.
-There is not much room on it for late arrivals or general conversation.
+There is not much room on it for late arrivals or general conversation and punctuality is highly valued.
 If you disagree, you are expected to say so, and you should not be offended if your Dutch business associate does the same.

 Always address business partners and colleagues by their last name until you are invited to do otherwise.
-Business gifts are not the norm.
+Business gifts are not expected to be given or received.
 However, if you want to present your business partners with something, make sure that it is not too expensive to avoid making them feel uncomfortable or even be suspected of bribery.
+The Dutch do protect their reputation of honesty in international trade.
 When invited to a private home, on the other hand, it is considered good manners to give a small present to the host or hostess, like flowers or chocolate.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.